matthew-f-bell/project-2-reverse-engineering/README.md

 Main page:

-Aa a User I want to click on a Job listing/items for sale, which will then direct me to a page where I am able to see all my posts.
+Aa a User I want to click on a Job listing/items, which will then direct me to a page where I am able to see all my posts.
 As a User I want to have the option to leave a page.
 I am able to do so by clicking to the site logo on the navbar.
 This will direct me back to landing page.